unitaryfund/mitiq/docs/source/guide/guide-cdr.rst

   :name: figcdr2

   Near-Clifford approximations of the actual circuit are simulated, without noise, on a classical simulator (circuits can be efficiently simulated classically) and executed on the noisy quantum computer (or a noisy simulator).
 These results are used as training data to infer the zero-noise expectation value of the error miitigated original circuit, that is finally run on the quantum computer (or noisy simulator).

+A simple hands-on tutorial on CDR can be found here_.

+.. _here: ../examples/cdr_api.html